-5.2 Implications for theory and practice
+Implications for theory and practice

-The changed work and living arrangements in urban areas, fuelled by the Covid-19 pandemic, underscore the imperative for policymakers to adapt strategies that foster resilient and inclusive urban environments (Braesemann et al., 2022), which have been identified by real estate associations and investors (Estate, 2024; Okunyev, 2023; Österreichische Nationalbank, 2021; Robinson, 2023; Rohaut, 2022; Immobilien, 2020).
-A salient feature is the progressing hollowing-out of central business districts as traditional work patterns shift (Batty, 2023).
+The changed work and living arrangements in urban areas, fuelled by the Covid-19 pandemic, underscore the imperative for policymakers to adapt strategies that foster resilient and inclusive urban environments [1], which have been identified by real estate associations and investors [48-53].
+A salient feature is the progressing hollowing-out of central business districts as traditional work patterns shift [4].
 To react to this trend, policymakers should prioritise initiatives aimed at diversifying economic activities and cultivating vibrant community spaces within central business districts but also aim at providing urban infrastructures in the outer parts of urban areas, as these are places of increased activity in the hybrid world of work.

-As the nature of work transforms, residential infrastructure must evolve in tandem to accommodate these novel trends (Braesemann et al., 2022).
-While it is unlikely that employers will rely on fully remote employment at a large scale (Krause and Schultz, 2023), the spread of hybrid employment forms is paradigmatic.
+As the nature of work transforms, residential infrastructure must evolve in tandem to accommodate these novel trends [1].
+While it is unlikely that employers will rely on fully remote employment at a large scale [54], the spread of hybrid employment forms is paradigmatic.
 Apartment design should react to this by prioritising flexibility and functionality, providing residents with adaptable spaces that allow them to work remotely and cater to their personal well-being.
-At the same time, urban mobility patterns are changing: To reduce the reliance on centralised transit systems, investments in on-demand forms of public transportation and improved urban connectivity via bike lanes, as well as bike-, scooter- and car-sharing, are required to support novel and more decentralised commuting patterns.
+At the same time, urban mobility patterns are changing: To reduce the reliance on centralised transit systems, investments in on-demand forms of public transportation and improved urban connectivity via bike lanes, as well as bike-, scooter- and carsharing, are required to support novel and more decentralised commuting patterns.